 Get your magnesium heart intake up; and remember it is far better from your food than from pills.
 Yes, improving one's well-being does take some effort; rather that than the difficulty and expense of driving to the doctor.

-Why no margarine?
+Why is there a ban on margarine?
 Simply because "hydrogenated foods" are bad for the heart.
 Find out more by typing the phrase into Site Search.

-Growing and cooking green beans for vegetable protein and more magnesium is part of our agenda; they are so rewarding.
+Growing and cooking green beans for vegetable protein and more magnesium are part of our agenda; they are so rewarding.

 Address: